DevExpress-Examples/devextreme-datagrid-batch-editing-select-multiple-cells/Readme.md

 # DataGrid for DevExtreme - How to implement selecting multiple cells with a keyboard for batch editing

-This example illustrates how to allow an end user to select more than one cell for editing by holding the CTRL key.
-When the user changes the editor text, the text will be entered to all selected cells.
+This example illustrates how to allow a user to select more than one cell for editing by holding the CTRL key.
+When the user changes the editor text, the text is entered in all the selected cells.

 ![DataGrid - multiple cells selected in a batch editing mode](/images/datagrid-select-multiple-cells.png)